Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Implementation Details

-Table \ref{tab:prompt} describes the different prompt designs against the various attribution evaluators.
 AutoIS is a natural language inference (NLI) model\footnote{https://huggingface.co/google/t5\_xxl\_true\_nli\_mixture} based on T5-11B that outputs a ``1'' to indicate that the citation supports the answer statement or a ``0'' to indicate a lack of support.
 AttrScore is a uniform name for attribution evaluators developed on various LLMs, and we use the best-performing attribution evaluator (Vicuna-13B) on the original work for comparison.
-In the comparative experiments with three evaluators on the ALCE-Manual benchmark, we categorized both ``extrapolatory'' outcomes (as identified by AttrScore) and ``0'' outcomes (as identified by AutoIS) under the attribution category of ``irrelevant''.
-This categorization is grounded on the introduction of the training dataset presentation described in the original work.
+Since AutoIS can only recognise \textit{supportive} and \textit{non-supportive} attribution categories, we only report its F1 score on \textit{supportive} in Table \ref{tab:overallresults}.
+In the experiments on the ALCE-FineGrained benchmark, to be able to compare the evaluator trained on our benchmark with AutoIS, we merge the three incorrect categories into the \textit{non-supportive} category, and then compute F1 scores of \textit{supportive} and \textit{non-supportive} as well as overall micro-F1 score.

+Table \ref{tab:prompt} describes the different prompt designs against the various attribution evaluators.
+During our experiments, we have explored providing more detailed explanations for each category to non-GPT models.
+However, we observed that overly detailed prompts often led to a decline in their performance.
+To maximize the performance of all models and to select the best attribution evaluator, we opted for prompts that were calibrated to achieve the best results for all models.

+In the few-shot setting, we select one sample per attribution category as a demonstration, as shown in Table \ref{tab:fewprompt}.
+We explore on more few-shot settings in Appendix \ref{appendix:CompleteResults}.
 For model fine-tuning, we use the prompt of ``Other Evaluators'' depicted in Table \ref{tab:prompt} as input of all models, and the output of the model is one of the four attribution categories proposed.
-We use two A100 80G GPUs for full parameter fine-tuning and one A100 80G GPU for the inference phase.
-During inference, text generation is conducted with a temperature setting of 0.
+We use two A100 80G GPUs for full parameter fine-tuning and two A100 80G GPU for the inference phase (four A100 80G GPUs for inference with model parameters greater than 70B).
+During inference, text generation is conducted with a temperature setting of 0 and vLLM \cite{Kwon2023EfficientMM} is used to acceleration.
 If LLMs produce an attribution category with an explanation, we extract the predicted label using regular expression techniques.
+Due to high costs, we evaluate GPT models on only 3000 test samples.